particuleio/website/content/blog/thanos-monitoring.en.md

 ##### Multiple Grafana Datasource

-It is possible to expose prometheus endpoints on the external network and to add them as Datasource in a single Grafana.
-You just need to implements security on the prometheus external endpoints with mutual TLS or TLS and basic auth for example.
+It is possible to expose Prometheus endpoints on the external network and to add them as Datasource in a single Grafana.
+You just need to implements security on the Prometheus external endpoints with mutual TLS or TLS and basic auth for example.
 The drawback of this solution is that you cannot make calculation based on different data sources.